wdiazdev/movie-app/README.md

 Folder Structure of the project:

-1- index.html — contains the HTML layout which defines the element structure that would be shown on the page.
+1- index.html — contains the HTML layout which defines the element structure that would be shown on the page.<br />
 2- style.css- contains CSS code for styling.
-Using CSS we can style the different portions to make them more visually appealing.
+Using CSS we can style the different portions to make them more visually appealing.<br />
-3- script.js — contains Javascript code to fetch the API data and to represent it on browser.
+3- script.js — contains Javascript code to fetch the API data and to represent it on browser.<br />

 JavaScript logic: